ShadowKing345/LastWhisper-Discord-Bot/README.md

 Assuming everything is configured correctly you can simply run the bot application without any issues.

-*Note: It is possible that the `config` folder is not created at the root at the project.
-You can simply create it if this is the case.
-Please note `.config` and `config` are two different folders.*
+_Note: It is possible that the `config` folder is not created at the root at the project.
+You can simply create it if this is the case._

 ```shell
 mkdir config
 ```

-*Note: A schema file is also provided to help with configuration of the bot.
+_Note: A schema file is also provided to help with configuration of the bot.
 It can be found under [`docs/schema.json`](docs/schema.json).
-Presuming the text editor you are using can handle JSON schemas.*
+Presuming the text editor you are using can handle JSON schemas.
+Additionally, if you are having issues seeing the schema try use `../docs/schema.json` instead._

 ## Command Setup